Can I Apply for University With Just A Levels and No IGCSE?

 More importantly, JCU graduates leave with strong research skills, analytical ability, and adaptability.
 These are qualities that are highly valued globally.

-Preparing for JCU with Jakarta Academics College (JAC)
+Preparing for JCU with Jakarta Academics College (JA College)

 Entering a university like James Cook University would require more than meeting minimum entry scores.

-At Jakarta Academics College (JAC), students prepare through A Levels and Foundation programs that develop:
+At Jakarta Academics College (JA College), students prepare through A Levels and Foundation programs that develop:

 • Subject mastery aligned with university expectations